 Here’s an example of how a business loan can help with cash flow and still keep your ROI positive.

 You have an opportunity to invest in new equipment that will cost $100,000, and you estimate it will increase your revenue by $200,000 over the next 2 years.
 You have the working capital to cover the initial investment and you’ve estimated your ROI over the two years is 100%.
 That looks great at face value, but that’s 50% annual return – still a great ROI, but those profits could easily be taken up by operating costs, other unexpected costs or new overheads.
 While it doesn’t mean your investment is a bad decision, nor has it turned your good debt into bad debt, it might create cash flow challenges that could have a knock-on effect to create even more challenges the following year.
 And all this despite a good looking ROI.

 A business loan can help bridge cash flow and still leave a strong ROI.
 You decide to take out a business loan to cover your cash flow until the profits from your investment come through.
 You’re approved for a $60,000 loan with Moula on a 12-month term with 1% interest rate charged fortnightly.
 Because you used our Business Loan Calculator, you know the total cost of your loan is $68,435.
 So your first-year profit from your investment is $100,000 minus the total interest you pay on the business loan, which is $8,435.
 So your profit from your investment is still $91,565 and your cash flow challenges are taken care of too.
-As you can see, our Business Loan Calculator and ROI Calculators can help in more ways than one, just like our transparent business loans.
+As you can see, our Business Loan Calculator can help in more ways than one, just like our transparent business loans.